rszczepanski93/EduBox_ArduinoLibrary/README.md

 ![image]()

 1. In the Arduino IDE, navigate to Sketch > Include Library > Manage Libraries
-1. Then the Library Manager will open and you will find a list of libraries that are already installed or ready for installation.
+1. Then the Library Manager will open, and you will find a list of libraries that have already been installed or are ready for installation.
-1. Then search for EduBox using the search bar.
+1. Then, search for EduBox using the search bar.
-1. Click on the text area and then select the specific version and install it.
+1. Click on the text area, select the specific version, and install it.

 ### Second Method